Brand Names: Cesamet

-Nabilone may also be used for purposes other than those listed in this medication guide.
+Nabilone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of nabilone (Cesamet)?

-Stop using nabilone and call your doctor at once if you have any of these serious side effects:
+Stop using nabilone and call your doctor at once if you have:

 What is the most important information I should know about nabilone (Cesamet)?